ErpNetDocs/tech/modules/logistics/wms/how-it-works/document-flow.md

 **(4) Once the WO's state is changed to Completed** it brings the fulfillment information (quantity, product, lot, variant) back to the **parent WR**.

-The information is brough by generating Completed Document Fulfillment for the **WR** using the [R33563](https://docs.erp.net/model/business-rules/R33563.html) business rule.
+The information is brough by generating **Completed DF** for the **WR** using the [R33563](https://docs.erp.net/model/business-rules/R33563.html) business rule.
 Note that, the rule will be triggered only if "Complete Parent Fulfillments" field in the WO's DocumentType is checkmarked.

 **(4) Once the WR's state is changed to Completed** it brings the fulfillment information (quantity, product, lot, variant) back to the **parent SO**.

-The information is again brough by generating Completed Document Fulfillment for the **SO** by another rule [R32687](https://docs.erp.net/model/business-rules/R32687.html).
-Note that, the rule will be triggered only if "Complete Parent Fulfillments" field in the WR's DocumentType is checkmarked.
+The information is again brough by generating **Completed DF** for the **SO** by another rule [R32687](https://docs.erp.net/model/business-rules/R32687.html).
+Note that, the rule will be again triggered only if "Complete Parent Fulfillments" field in the WR's DocumentType is checkmarked.

-The WR is usually completed by the the warehouse dispatcher or manager.
-He can .....!!!!!!!!!!!!!!!
+The **WR** is usually completed by the warehouse dispatcher or manager.
+He can track which **WRs** are fully executed using the **Warehouse Requisition** navigator using a calculated attribute that has been set up in advance.
+The calculate attribute expressions is added in the end of this topic.

+Note: The **WR** could be completed may be completed together with the completion of the **SO** using the "Complete with subdocument" function.
+For more information, see step 5.
+The decision whether to use two-stage control (by completing the WR and then completing SO) or one-stage control (by automatically completing the WR, at the completion of SO) is made by the implementer in accordiance with the company's preferences and needs.

 **(5) Once the SO's state is changed to Completed** it generates a **Store Transaction (ST)** using the [LOG0207](https://docs.erp.net/model/generations/LOG0207.html) generation procedure.